Zeioth/zeioth-lutris/game-installers/quake-champions/performance-guide.md

 This is the most common issue.
 Enable the CPU monitor of your operative system, and make sure that your CPU is not working at 100% capacity.
 If this is the case, then you have a bottleneck.

 **GPU**:
 Once you have discarded a CPU issue: The better your GPU is, the more FPS you are gonna get.
 As simple as that.
-In some cases, havig the last version of Wine, DXVk, and your GPU drivers, can help to increase FPS.
+In some cases, havig the last version of Wine, DXVKsystssytesystssyte, and your GPU drivers, can help to increase FPS.

 **MEMORY**:
 You need at least 4 Gb to run Quake Champions.
-If you don't have enough RAM, the game is gonna run very slow, and if you run out of virtual memory, your game will crash.
+If you don't have enough RAM, the game is gonna run very slow, and if you run out of virtual memory, the game will crash.

 The game still gets stuck